NicolasF-N7/BotClic/README.md

 #Installing BotClic
 Download and launch the file "BotClic Setup.exe" on your computer.
 This only works on Windows.
-You will have to go through the installation process, and then you will be able to run it !
+You will have to go through the installation process, and then you will be able to run BotClic !